mezo-org/mezod/infrastructure/terraform/mezo-staging/README.md

 ### Terraform state

-Terraform requires a GCP bucket named `mezo-test-terraform-backend-bucket` to store its state.
+Terraform requires a GCP bucket named `mezo-staging-terraform-backend-bucket` to store its state.
 If the bucket already exists, you can skip this step.
 Otherwise, you can create it by moving to the `remote-state` directory and invoking: